 One Community is shaping highest good future building through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-This week, Andrew Tzu-Chien (Industrial Designer) continued working on the Dormer second-floor window for the Duplicable City Center.
+This week, Andrew Tzu-Chien (Industrial Designer) continued refining the Dormer second-floor window for the Duplicable City Center.
 He collaborated with Ariana to review each other’s work and discussed options for selecting the most suitable wood material for the project.
 Together, they compared factors such as cost, ease of sourcing, kerf width, and actual thickness.
 During his individual work time, Andrew continued researching common practices in window framing and weight distribution to identify potential solutions for improving the existing window design.
-The Duplicable City Center highlights One Community’s open-source commitment to the highest good future building.
+The Duplicable City Center highlights One Community’s open source commitment to the highest good future building.
 The images below illustrate aspects of this work.

-Ayushman Dutta (Mechanical Engineer) continued working on reviewing pipe materials for the Duplicable City Center hub connector design.
+Ayushman Dutta (Mechanical Engineer) continued reviewing pipe materials for the Duplicable City Center hub connector design.
 He worked on the report formatting of the FEA analysis completed on the hub connector and created an Excel sheet documenting the results and other relevant factors.
 He prepared comparative analysis spreadsheets for different bolt configurations and organized visual documentation by taking screenshots of results and creating a structured Dropbox folder.
 Ayushman attended the weekly team meeting to discuss task bottlenecks with the team and followed up on action items, ensuring all deliverables maintained consistency with established project documentation standards.
 He started with another action item: a cost analysis of the hub connector design.
-This open-source Duplicable City Center project demonstrates the highest good future building through thoughtful design.
+This open source Duplicable City Center project demonstrates the highest good future building through thoughtful design.
 For more specifics, view the image below.

-Nikhil Bharadwaj (Mechanical Engineer) continued working on creating the spoke designs for the Duplicable City Center hub connector.
+Nikhil Bharadwaj (Mechanical Engineer) continued developing the spoke designs for the Duplicable City Center hub connector.
 He completed the hub and spoke design for row 3 with the 10.7-inch central hub, shared the design with Nupur, and proceeded with updates to the assembly instructions spreadsheet.
 He created 2D spoke drawings to support cutting the sheet metal and forming the spokes for row 3.
 Nikhil evaluated all hub connector design variations for row 5 and set up the assembly spreadsheet, while also noting key points to consider for work beginning with row 5.
 He identified the need for unique assembly instructions to address variations in hub connector and beam design within the same row and planned to incorporate this approach for row 5 and subsequent levels.
 One Community’s Duplicable City Center is an example of the highest good future building.
 Here are a few pictures that showcase this work.

 Nupur Shah (Mechanical Engineer) continued work on Row 2 of the Duplicable City Center hub connector.
 She worked on Row 3 by updating the beam designs to include cut angles on both sides, ensuring they aligned correctly with the assembly requirements.
 The project spreadsheet was updated to include a more detailed view, capturing the revised dimensions and part orientations.
 Additional updates were made to create a dedicated section for the beam view, providing clearer references for how each beam connects within the structure and improving the accuracy of documentation for ongoing work.
-One Community’s Duplicable City Center serves as an open-source example of highest good future building.
+One Community’s Duplicable City Center serves as an open source example of highest good future building.
 Here are a few pictures that showcase this work.

-Srujan Pandya (Mechanical Engineer) continued helping with the Duplicable City Center FEA analysis.
+Srujan Pandya (Mechanical Engineer) continued assisting with the Duplicable City Center FEA analysis.
 He worked on refining the snow load analysis for the updated dome in the Duplicable City Center project.
 He met with Dipak to verify results, created multiple load case versions with corrected calculations, and confirmed consistency in stress test trends.
 Additionally, he integrated and formatted Shu’s prior snow load work, added sections showing calculations for exposure/thermal factors, and organized all project folders into a structured master archive for team access.
-The Duplicable City Center demonstrates the highest good future building open-source design that can guide people.
+The Duplicable City Center demonstrates the highest good future building open source design that can guide people.
 The images below illustrate aspects of this work.

-Vineela Reddy Pippera Badguna (Mechanical Engineer) continued conducting in-depth research on greywater reuse systems for the Duplicable City Center.
+Vineela Reddy Pippera Badguna (Mechanical Engineer) continued in-depth research on greywater reuse systems for the Duplicable City Center.
 She updated the report with resources and images for the greywater website and prepared images for use on the Duplicable City Center website.
 She reviewed the latest rainwater catchment files and analyzed optimal downspout placement.
 She updated the rainwater catchment drawings to align with the latest floor plans and created new zones based on recent design changes.
 Vineela revised the rainwater catchment zones according to the updated cupola roof, including adjustments to areas and projected rainwater collection.
 She updated the Living Dome Patio rainwater harvesting zones to ensure proper catchment and revised the Google Sheet with gutter sizes and slopes.
 She also updated the Google Sheet with gutter lengths based on calculated roof edge measurements.
-This open-source Duplicable City Center project demonstrates the highest good future building through thoughtful design.
+This open source Duplicable City Center project demonstrates the highest good future building through thoughtful design.
 For more specifics, view the image below.

 One Community is shaping highest good future building through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

-This week, the core team initiated the final comprehensive review for the Master Tools, Equipment, and Materials/Supplies list.
+This week, the core team continued the final comprehensive review for the Master Tools, Equipment, and Materials/Supplies list.
 The review focused on identifying and correcting inconsistencies, as well as checking for accuracy in spelling, punctuation, and acronym configurations.
 The document is considered ready for a new reviewer or for publication on the website.
 The team was recommended to conduct a subsequent review after the master document has been de-cluttered to ensure accuracy without distraction.
 The Highest Good Food initiative is a key component of One Community’s open source plans, focused on highest good future building, and exemplifies the organization’s commitment through innovative design and implementation.
 Below are some images showcasing this work.

 Chelsea Mariah Stellmach (Project Manager) continued her work on the Transition Food Self-sufficiency Plan menus and customization spreadsheets.
 She organized the task list and related documents so that she and Tyson can finalize the updates across all HG Food web pages, including Transition Kitchen, Food Self-Sufficiency Plan, Food Nutrition Calculations, Food Bars, Food Procurement & Storage, and all recipe pages.
-She also added feedback on Tyson’s Food Bars Report.
-As an essential aspect of One Community’s open source goals, the Highest Good Food initiative supports highest good future building as a foundation for sustainable living.
+Chelsea also added feedback on Tyson’s Food Bars Report.
+As an essential aspect of One Community’s open source goals, the open source goals, the Highest Good Food initiative supports highest good future building as a foundation for sustainable living.
 Below are some images showcasing this work.

 Dirgh Patel (Volunteer Mechanical Engineer) continued assisting with the Climate Battery design evolutions.
 He edited the final report by adding detailed explanations of equations such as the Reynolds number in its four forms for pipe flow and the duct friction loss equation for pressure drop calculations, included content on designing ventilation with heat loss and gain equations and the three types of ventilation.
-He revised the heating design section to incorporate heat transmission coefficients, construction U-factor multipliers, and design air change values, clarified the heating and ventilation section by adding sources and data references for equations used, and adjusted the report structure by reformatting headings and relocating the heating section along with its equations and conversions under the “Design of Heating” section.
+Dirgh revised the heating design section to incorporate heat transmission coefficients, construction U-factor multipliers, and design air change values, clarified the heating and ventilation section by adding sources and data references for equations used, and adjusted the report structure by reformatting headings and relocating the heating section along with its equations and conversions under the “Design of Heating” section.
 One Community’s open source mission is powerfully reflected in the Highest Good Food initiative, which is focused on the highest good future building for global benefit.
 The following visuals illustrate highlights from this effort.

 Keerthi Reddy Gavinolla (Software Developer) continued working on the Highest Good Food page, specifically, details for the Soil Amendment page.
 She updated the Expressers and Lucky Star team blogs and completed her admin responsibilities for the week.
 Keerthi also helped Sara by sending reminders to other admins who had errors and assisted them whenever they needed help.
 In addition, she worked a little on the webpage edits and did some testing to ensure everything functioned properly.
 Built on One Community’s open source foundation, the Highest Good Food initiative is dedicated to the highest good future building, empowering communities through self-sustaining systems.
 View examples of her work in the pictures below.

-Shivangi Varma (Volunteer Architectural Designer And Planner) continued contributing to the Highest Good Food.
-She continued to edit the overview of the Aquapini, Walipini, and Zenipini structures on the Highest Good Food pages based on the formatting and content feedback received and coordinated with the architect on the graphics and diagrams for the page.
+Shivangi Varma (Volunteer Architectural Designer and Planner) continued to edit the overview of the Aquapini, Walipini, and Zenipini structures on the Highest Good Food pages based on the formatting and content feedback received and coordinated with the architect on the graphics and diagrams for the page.
 The Highest Good Food initiative plays a leading role in One Community’s open source platform by promoting sustainable and participatory development focused on the highest good future building.
 Below are visuals highlighting this work.

 Tyson Denherder (Volunteer Pioneer Team Member) continued contributing to the Highest Good Food.
 Tyson reviewed the Food Procurement and Storage Overview, the Recipe Build-Out Tool Report, and the Off Grid vs. Grid-Tie Analysis.
-He received feedback on the food pages and began applying the suggested changes.
-As part of the implementation, he started a Food Bars Report and a Vegan Rice Recipes Report.
-He also developed a cost analysis for the transition kitchen based on group sizes of 20, 50, and 100 people.
+He received feedback on the food pages and began applying suggested changes.
+As part of the implementation, he started a Food Bars Report and a Vegan Rice Recipes Report and developed a cost analysis for the transition kitchen based on group sizes of 20, 50, and 100 people.
 The Highest Good Food initiative plays a leading role in One Community’s open source platform by promoting sustainable and participatory development focused on highest good future building.
 Below are images related to this project.

 Gayatri Pandkar (Architect) began her work as a Volunteer Architect contributing to the Highest Good Food.
 She set up the time entry sheet and reviewed orientation notes and initial setup materials to become familiar with the workflow and project requirements.
 She then contributed to the Walipini 1 Frost-free Arid Zone Desert House project, focusing on developing and refining a SketchUp model with appropriate vegetation to reflect the design intent.
 As part of this process, she researched different tree species to identify SketchUp blocks that closely matched the characteristics of the selected vegetation and integrated them into the model to enhance accuracy.
-In addition to vegetation placement, she worked on exploring and layout options that combined planting areas with designated people spaces, including seating arrangements.
+In addition to vegetation placement, she worked on exploring layout options that combined planting areas with designated people spaces, including seating arrangements.
 The Highest Good Food initiative plays a leading role in One Community’s open source platform by promoting sustainable and participatory development focused on the highest good future building.
 Below are visuals highlighting this work.

 One Community is shaping highest good future building through Highest Good energy that is more sustainable, resilient, supports self-sufficiency and includes solar, wind, hydro and more:

-This week, Dishita Jain (Data Analyst) continued supporting with the Highest Good Energy.
-Dishita worked on the HG Energy project by progressing through multiple phases of the energy needs sheet, including completing phases 1, 2 and 3 and submitting them to Jae for review.
-She also addressed feedback by adding an energy tab to another sheet and linking phases to improve structure.
-In addition, she reviewed Dashaarna’s administrative work for the OC Administration training team and provided detailed feedback on the document.
+This week, Dishita Jain (Data Analyst) continued her work on the HG Energy project by completing phases 1, 2, and 3 of the energy needs sheet and submitting them to Jae for review.
+She also addressed feedback by adding an energy tab to another sheet and linking the phases for improved structure and usability.
+In addition, Dishita reviewed Dashaarna’s administrative work for the OC Administration training team and provided detailed feedback on the document.
 One Community’s open source mission is powerfully reflected in the Highest Good Energy initiative, which advances the highest good future building as a model for global benefit.
-Below are some of the images showcasing this work.
+The following images showcase this work.

 One Community is shaping highest good future building through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 The Administration Team’s summary, which covers their work on the Highest Good Network, was managed by Prudhvi Marpina (Machine Learning Engineer) and includes Ashutosh Mishra (Software Engineer), Dashaarna Srinivasa (Project Engineer), Divanshu Bakshi (Team Admin), Georgina George (Business Intelligence Analyst), Indra Anuraag Gade (Software Engineer and Team Administrator), Keerthana Chitturi (System Administrator), Neeharika Kamireddy (Data Analyst), Olawunmi “Ola” Ijisesan (Administrative and Management Support), Olimpia Borgohain (Data Analyst and Team Administrator), Rachna Malav (Data Analyst), Rajeshwari Bhirud (Administrator), Rishi Sundara (Quality Control Engineer and Team Administrator), Rishitha Adepu (Administrator), Sai Suraj Matta Veera Venkata (Business Data Analyst), and Samhitha Are (Administrator).
-The Administration Team supports the Highest Good Network, a tool designed to manage and objectively measure progress while building open-source solutions for global sustainability.
+The Administration Team supports the Highest Good Network, a tool designed to manage and objectively measure progress while building open source solutions for global sustainability.
 Through their focus on administrative support, documentation, testing, training, recruiting, and content management, the team directly contributes to highest good future building and One Community’s mission of creating a replicable model for a sustainable world.

-This week, Ashutosh finalized Stage 1 documentation of the AI chatbot wireframe, onboarded Suparshwa to the project, optimized the vector database using graph node and cached augmented storage, and developed a user interface for chatbot interaction while also providing feedback and publishing progress updates.
-This task reflects One Community’s dedication to highest good future building.
-Dashaarna supported Earthbag Village and Duplicable City Center by refining Blog #648 collages, updating the Work Breakdown Structure, reviewing design templates, and aligning documentation with project requirements, as well as joining the weekly coordination meeting.
-Divanshu advanced Phase 2 Product Management by assigning tasks, tracking follow-ups, testing HGN features, logging bugs, reviewing onboarding documentation, and initiating Mastodon analytics dashboards with key metrics and data quality checks.
-This work aligns with One Community’s objective of highest good future building.
-Georgina created a Reddit strategy to improve engagement, diversified posting formats, proposed scheduling improvements, and provided training feedback to team members.
-Indra compiled Blog #648, reviewed new admin training, optimized images in GIMP, created collages, performed PR testing, documented bugs through notes and video, produced AI music tracks using Suno, and drafted a structured X/Twitter playbook with strategies and workflows.
-Keerthana progressed in her onboarding as a new administrator by supporting training reviews and documentation while receiving feedback from senior admins.
-This progress demonstrates One Community’s commitment to highest good future building.
 Neeharika reviewed PR dashboard items, coordinated task assignments, followed up with contributors, tested PRs, completed administrative duties, and carried out six interviews.
 Ola organized workspaces, created new folders for efficiency, reviewed documentation for accuracy, updated weekly files with summaries and images, and checked the HGN tracking sheet for compliance.
 Olimpia supported transition responsibilities by reviewing work from Teams Skye and Reactonauts, mentored a new admin (Keerthana), completed senior admin training, and resolved outstanding volunteer comments.
 This activity strengthens One Community’s efforts in highest good future building.
 Rachna focused on SEO improvements, reviewed website content, followed up on emails, and scheduled interviews for new candidates.
 Rajeshwari served as Blog #648 administrator, reviewing and editing summaries, providing structured feedback, updating the WordPress private blog with new content, completing the HGN questionnaire, and assisting Team Blue Steel with blog updates.
 This work supports One Community’s broader mission of highest good future building.
 Rishi merged all individual blogs into Blog #648, completed SEO work, reviewed Done and WIP PRs, labeled high-priority items, mentored new admin Keerthana, and coordinated resolution of merge conflicts.
 Rishitha updated bios, followed up on missing details, facilitated interviews, added hiring spreadsheet feedback, and scheduled daily social media posts while maintaining consistency on Twitter and Threads.
 This step contributes to One Community’s approach to highest good future building.
-Sai scoped the Social Media Master Dashboard by defining a cross-platform KPI schema, drafting a project proposal and task breakdown, creating proof-of-concept mockups for dashboards, and updating weekly reporting records while also providing training to new admins.
+Sai scoped the Social Media Master Dashboard by defining a cross-platform KPI schema, drafting a project proposal and task breakdown, creating proof-of-concept mockups for dashboards, and updating weekly reporting records while providing training to new admins.
 Finally, Samhitha balanced administration and software testing by finalizing Blog #648 with formatting and visuals, creating collages, providing training feedback, creating an administrator account for PR testing, documenting bugs, coordinating with developers, and reviewing Figma designs as part of Level 1 Phase 3 product testing.
 To learn more about how this work connects to highest good future building, visit the Highest Good Society and Highest Good Network pages.
 Some of the team’s contributions can also be seen in the collage below.

 One Community is shaping highest good future building through open source Highest Good Network® software that is a web-based application for collaboration, time tracking, and objective data collection.
 The purpose of the Highest Good Network is to provide software for internal operations and external cooperation.
 It is being designed for global use in support of the different countries and communities replicating the One Community sustainable village models and related components.

 This week, the core team continued working on the Highest Good Network software pull requests and resolved several key issues.
-They performed HGN PR testing, confirming fixes for issues including creating a new account from the User Management page using the “Create New User” button, Tasks With Completed Hours #3564, hotfix for WBS tasks not populating #3595, resolved test cases for tasks dropdown #3597, reports projects color fix #3594, updated logic for Hide Pause and Set Final Day buttons in the Volunteer Dashboard with role-based access fix #3123, User Management UI fix #3608, addition of tooltip and stats in legend #3560, phase 3 visualizations for no-show rate reports #3156+1277, and adding a new team form #3064.
+They performed HGN PR testing, confirming fixes for issues including creating a new account from the User Management page using the “Create New User” button, Tasks With Completed Hours #3564, hotfix for WBS tasks not populating #3595, resolved test cases for tasks dropdown #3597, reports projects color fix #3594, updated logic for Hide Pause and Set Final Day buttons in the Volunteer Dashboard with role-based access fix #3123, User Management UI fix #3608, addition of tooltip and stats in the legend #3560, phase 3 visualizations for no-show rate reports #3156+1277, and adding a new team form #3064.
 This project embodies One Community’s commitment to highest good future building.

 The issue with hours logged in the Weekly Summaries Report page #1432 was not fixed, as worked hours were doubled in the report.
-Additionally, they reviewed assigned badges for “Tester One” and logged 3 hours for the week with results recorded in the designated document, reported new bugs related to the inability to update task dates and incorrect font color in Dark Mode for Reports > Reports > People > “Tasks With Completed Hours” and “Project With Completed Hours” sections, and assigned tasks to two volunteers.
+Additionally, the team reviewed assigned badges for “Tester One,” logged 3 hours for the week with results recorded in the designated document, reported new bugs related to the inability to update task dates and incorrect font color in Dark Mode for Reports > Reports > People > “Tasks With Completed Hours” and “Project With Completed Hours” sections, and assigned tasks to two volunteers.
 See the Highest Good Society and Highest Good Network pages for more on how this work supports One Community’s commitment to highest good future building.
 The collage below highlights some of these efforts.

 This week, the Alpha Software Team, working on the Highest Good Network software, was managed by Lin Khant Htel (Frontend Software Developer), Carlos Martinez (Full-Stack Software Developer), and Nikita Kolla (Full Stack Developer).
 This platform supports internal management and communication in service of highest good future building.
 Lin reviewed PR #1663, tested endpoints in Postman with successful results, checked weekly submissions of summaries, photos, and videos, and performed management duties for the Alpha Team.
 Carlos advanced the dark mode initiative by refining the messaging interface code for scalability and completing the implementation in the material usage dashboard up to the pull request stage.
 Nikita continued development on the Phase 2 Summary Dashboard by building the backend for the Project Status donut chart, adjusting the dark mode color scheme for consistency, and modifying the layout to display the total projects count below the chart.
 See the Highest Good Society and Highest Good Network pages to learn more about how this relates to highest good future building.
 See some of the team’s work in the collage below.